 Pita is the local word for string or twine in Guatemala.
 This brightly colored almost fluorescent nylon material is used to tie practically anything together; vegetables, wood, paper, garbage… you name it, everyone uses it.

-The frustration of trying to source quality paint and canvas locally led me to explore other materials when we moved to Lake Atitlan, Guatemala.
-Immediately the pita caught my eye.
+What brought me to pita plastica was the frustration of trying to find quality materials locally when we moved to Lake Atitlan, Guatemala.
+One day while walking along the streets of San Marco la Laguna the pita caught my eye.

 I began to experiment with it by wrapping it onto the wood frames that I had already constructed for my paintings.
 Magic began to happen.
 The minimal geometric compositions took on a life of their own.
 The material was at once easily recognizable, yet strange to see incorporated into contemporary minimal or geometric abstract art.